salrashid123/envoy_mtls/README.md

 - `only_verify_leaf_cert_crl: true`
   This checks the CRL for any CA thats part of chain.
 In our case, we have a parent CA and a subordinate CA.
-  However, i have not been able to verify the full crl chain (i.,e make it work if its set to `false`)...this is a TODO
+  However, i have not been able to verify the full crl chain (i.,e make it work if its set to `false`)...this is a TODO.
+If you do not specify a crl, you don't need to set this

 ### 1b.
 CRL revoke client certificate